PrabhdeepSingh/WurmUnlimitedAdmin/README.md

 - Place files from this repo into your `www` folder
 - Navigate to the `includes` folder and open `config.php`
 - Change the `rootPath` to your website address

+#### Wurm Unlimited configuration
+To interact with your WU server you need to enable RMI on it, and two ways you can do it.
+1 copy the provided class files into the server.jar file or 2 edit the `Constants.java` file yourself.
+* Easy way - Copy and paste
+..- Go into `includes/WUAHelperRequirements` and drag the two files into your `server.jar` in `com/wurmonline/server/` folder
+* Hard way - Do it yourself
+..- In your IDE navigate to `Constants.java`
+..- In that file search for `Constants.useIncomingRMI = false;` Change `false` to `true` ..- Do another serach for `Constants.useIncomingRMI = getBoolean("USE_INCOMING_RMI", false);` Change `false` to `true`

 # Usage